arjunpt/arjunpt/README.md

 Hi, I am Arjun, Working on Build release Team in UST-global 👋

-🔭 I’m currently working on DevOp projects, using tools like AWS, Jenkins, IAC with Terraform, and Ansible.
+🔭 I’m currently working on DevOp projects, using tools like AWS, Jenkins, gitlab and IAC with Terraform,

 🌱 I’m currently learning to use containerization technologies like Docker and Kubernetes.